LoopKit/loopdocs/docs/browser/identifiers.md

 ## <code>Add Identifiers</code>

-!!! important "Add Identifiers Temporarily Unavailable"
-    The Add Identifiers action does not work at this time.

-    A solution is being tested but is not currently available in the released code.
-For now, please be patient.

 ??? abstract "Section Summary (click to open/close)"
     1. Click on the "Actions" tab of your LoopWorkspace repository.
     1. On the left side, select "2.
 Add Identifiers".